This is the multi-page printable view of this section. Click here to print.

 kubectl apply -f my-lb-svc.yaml

 Code block.
-Deploy Service manifest with kubectl apply command
+Deploying Service manifest with kubectl apply command

 Caution

-• When a type LoadBalancer Service is created, the corresponding Load Balancer service is automatically created.
+• When a type LoadBalancer Service is created, a corresponding Load Balancer service is automatically created.
 It may take a few minutes for the configuration to complete.

-• Do not arbitrarily modify the automatically generated Load Balancer service and LB server group.
-Changes may be reverted or cause unexpected behavior.
+• Do not arbitrarily modify the automatically created Load Balancer service and LB server group.
+Changes may be reverted or unexpected behavior may occur.

-• For configurable detailed functions, refer to Annotation Detailed Settings.
+• For detailed configurable features, refer to Annotation Detailed Settings.

 Color mode